 Q. Can one T1/E1 trunk be dedicated for inbound calls and another for outbound calling?

 A. No, both trunks are bidirectional.

-Q. What protocol is used by Cisco Business Edition 3000 to control a Cisco 2901 gateway?
+Q. What protocol does Cisco Business Edition 3000 use to control a Cisco 2901 gateway?

-A. Media Gateway Control Protocol (MGCP) is used.
+A. It uses the Media Gateway Control Protocol (MGCP).

 A. Yes.
 Cisco Business Edition 3000 can interoperate with third-party session border elements.
 However, Cisco has officially tested only with Cisco Unified Border Element.
 Cisco does not support debugging of third-party SBCs.

 Q. Can Cisco Business Edition 3000 use any Cisco Catalyst® Switch for infrastructure?

 A. Cisco Business Edition 3000 supports integrated messaging (voicemail to email).

 Q. Can I access voicemail over a URL?